-- When your 25 minute countdown has completed DO NOT DO ANYTHING.
-LET YOUR IP CONTINUE TO SIT THERE FOR UP TO 60 minutes.
+- When your 15 minute countdown OF PRESSURE COOKING has completed DO NOT DO ANYTHING.
+LET YOUR IP CONTINUE TO SIT THERE FOR UP TO 20 minutes.
 The IP will count UP like this….
 L01,L02,L03,etc.

-- Letting your IP slow release and continue to cook your rotisserie chicken.
-At about 1 hour of letting your rotisserie chicken sit there with the lid closed, remove the lid.
+- Letting your IP SLOW RELEASE and continue to cook your rotisserie chicken.
+At about 20 MINUTES of letting your rotisserie chicken sit there with the lid closed, remove the lid.